-Interest expense to date has consisted primarily of interest expense on notes payable to related parties, interest charged by certain vendors, financing charge on insurance premiums and credit card interest.
-All related party notes were paid in full in December 2021 with proceeds from our IPO.
+Interest expense to date has consisted primarily of interest expense on notes payable to related parties.
+In addition, there has been interest charged by certain vendors, financing charge on insurance premiums and credit card interest.

 Critical Accounting Policies and Significant Judgments and Estimates